AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

             simulations.

         The output columns correspond to the timestep counter, physical time, and reduced values of Ex, Ey, Ez components.

-        Note that the fields are averaged on the cell centers before the reduction is performed.

         * ``<reduced_diags_name>.integration_type`` (`string`)
            The type of integration to be performed.
 It must be either ``surface`` or ``volume``.